CGNS/cgns.github.io/CGNS-ReST-site/source/standard/CGIO/CGNS_CGIO_example.rst

 Code Examples
 =============

-The following examples build the database file shown in the example database figure.
+The following examples build the database file shown in the :ref:`example database figure <ExampleNodeDatabase>`.

 C example
 ---------